 Shaw, J; Charlton, C and Burningham, R (2008) £55,200 from Great Western Research, Looe Valley Railway Company and First Great Western for the PhD studentship A critical evaluation of community rail policy and practice.

-Andrews, G; Parkhurst, G; Susilo, Y and Shaw, J (2012) The grey escape: investigating older people's use of the free bus pass.
-Transportation Planning and Technology 35 (1) 3-15.
+Andrews, G; Parkhurst, G; Susilo, Y and Shaw, J (2012) The grey escape: how and why are older people really using their free bus pass?
+Transportation Planning and Technology 35 (1) pp. 3-15.

 Cumbers, A; MacKinnon, D and Shaw, J (2010) Labour, organisational rescaling and the politics of production: union renewal in the privatised rail industry.
 Work, Employment and Society 24 (1) pp. 127-144.

 Docherty, I and Shaw J (eds) (2019) Transport matters.
 Policy Press, Bristol.
 424pp.